 The card also offers a number of additional benefits, including primary rental car collision damage waiver on business rentals, purchase protection, extended warranty protection, baggage delay insurance, lost luggage reimbursement and employee cards at no additional cost.
 Despite these travel benefits, note that there’s a 3% foreign transaction fee on this card.

-So to recap, the card has a high sign-up bonus, strong earning categories and additional benefits.
+So to recap, the card has a high welcome offer, strong earning categories and additional benefits.
 What’s the catch?
 Incredibly, there is none.
 The Chase Ink Business Cash card has no annual fee, ensuring that any value you get from the card is positive value for your business.

 airport lounge